Bond Park: Trails

 The park's most popular feature is its 4.2 mi of trails, including Black Creek Greenway, Lake Trail, Oxxford Hunt Greenway, Paw Paw Trail, Pine Cone Trail, and White Oak Greenway.
 The 2.1 mi Lake Trail is the longest of the six, and circles Bond Lake in a natural wooded setting with both paved and unpaved sections.
 This "easy and picturesque hike" is popular with walkers, mountain bikers, joggers, and bird watchers.

 Bond Park is part of a town-wide trail expansion plan, which makes the park a hub of several trails, connecting it to the Crabtree Creek Greenway and the Swift Green Greenway, which in turn will connect the park to the American Tobacco Trail and Umstead State Park.
 The new expansions are highly controversial with local residents.

 Animals

 Domestic

-Dogs are allowed in Bond Park but must be on a lease no longer than six feet.
+Dogs are allowed in Bond Park but must be on a leash no longer than six feet.
 Dogs are not allowed on rental boats.
 The Dog Days of Cary is an annual event for pet owners and their dogs where dogs can get baths, vaccinations, or microchips.
 There are food vendors and also rescue organizations with animals looking for a new home.
 During Dogs Days of Cary, dogs are allowed on pedal boats.